ReactVision/viro/docs/ViroObjectDetector.md

 ## AR mode

-The detector shares the enclosing `ViroARSceneNavigator`'s camera feed (no duplicate feed, no camera contention): on iOS it taps ARKit's `currentFrame.capturedImage`; on Android it attaches a camera-image listener to the enclosing `ViroViewARCore`.
+The detector reuses the enclosing `ViroARSceneNavigator`'s camera feed rather than opening a second one, so the two don't contend for the camera: on iOS it taps ARKit's `currentFrame.capturedImage`; on Android it attaches a camera-image listener to the enclosing `ViroViewARCore`.
 Each detection carries `screenBoundingBox` (and `worldPosition` on iOS).

 > The detector can be a **sibling** of `ViroARSceneNavigator` (it doesn't need to be a child) — it finds the AR view by walking the tree.
 Give it `width: 0, height: 0`; it renders nothing itself.
 If no `ViroARSceneNavigator` is found in the tree, it fires `onError`.